 Is it gonna be digital, is there a chance you'll want to print it?
 Is it going to be on a t-shirt?
 You have to adjust how you make it based on what the purpose of the piece is.

 Always know what canvas size you should be working on.
 Not paying attention can come back to bite you hard.

 Both are closely related to resolution: DPI is dots per inch, and is used in printing - PPI is pixels per inch and is used for screens.
-Different kinds of screen have a different PPI, and the bigger the PPI a screen has the smaller an image will look on it.
+Different kinds of screens have a different PPI, and the bigger the PPI a screen has, the smaller an image will look on it.

 Computer monitors usually have around 80 PPI, and modern phone screens are 400+ PPI, and only getting denser!

 5. Thumbnail, thumbnail, thumbnail!

 When you do have the idea in your mind of what you want to do - it's always, always beneficial to do thumbnails before properly starting working on the piece.
 Thumbnails allow you to plan in advance, and explore different angles and aspects of the ways this piece could potentially be.
 No matter how cool your first idea is, there is always a chance that a different kind of composition or angle or whatever else will serve the piece better.